Updated on 9.28.18

 - Number of piece-rate units earned, if applicable.

 - All deductions

 - Employee’s name and only the last four digits of his or her Social Security Number

 - All applicable hourly rates for the pay period and the number of hours worked at each rate

 - Number of sick days an employee has available

 Under Section 432.3 of California’s Labor Code, employers can’t ask job applicants about their salary histories.
-This law has been in effect since the beginning of 2018.
-Because it’s so new, questions have arisen.
-Refresh yourself and check out KPA’s FAQs: California Salary History Ban blog post.
+This law has been in effect since January 2018.
+However, in July 2018, it was amended under AB 2282 in an attempt to clarify things for employers.
+You also won’t want to miss KPA’s FAQs: California Salary History Ban.

 - An applicant is defined as an individual seeking employment with an employer and is not considered a current employee.